jayli/koa-stream-await-call-error/README.md

-There are some subtleties to using stream with koa2 that can trip you if you are not careful.
+There are some abnormal behavior when using stream with koa2 if you are not careful.

 For example.
 When I want to print some messages one by one with a timmer.
 The following code does not work correctly as your wish.